 As a target language in the Slovenian-speaking environment, English is not naturally present to the extent that would justify studying English in Slovenian schools.
 In Slovenia it is spoken rarely, or only on special occasions, and most frequently with non-native English speakers.
 The lack of natural English contact outside the classroom and in social environments in Slovenia thus presupposes self-initiated improvement of English outside the formal educational environment, while also generating considerable differences in prior knowledge between foreign language students.
 For students at the FELU, this situation is even more difficult.
 Since they do not have the opportunity to attend foreign language instruction in the very first year some students may, if they fail classes in the first year, spend a year or even more not using and thus learning the language uninterruptedly.
-Here the fact is important that, during the transition from secondary school to the university system, students do not simply continue learning GE but encounter BE, which differs from GE in terms of linguistic competence (e.g. vocabulary range), discourse competence (e.g. relationship dimensions significant for BE).
+Here the fact is important that, during the transition from secondary school to the university system, students do not simply continue learning GE but encounter BE, which differs from GE in terms of linguistic competence (e.g. vocabulary range), discourse competence (e.g. discourse features of various categories of BE letters) and intercultural competence (e.g. relationship dimensions significant for BE).
 In addition, taking into account the survey results, BE teachers feel that the GE knowledge of an average second-year English student - that is, after one or more years of almost complete non-use of English - is lower than the formal grades obtained on various secondary-school leaving exams the previous year.